4th out of 6 books

 sociology

-I found this to be one of the toughest books that I have read to date and pretty much halfway through the chapter on grief I almost found that my brain had literally fried and felt that I needed to put it down.
-Now, I have never been to war and never experienced war, but when Shay says in his introduction that this books will have a tendency to bring flashbacks to combat veterans he was not kidding.
-As I suggested, I am not a combat veteran and I found this book very hard going myself, and in a...more
+This is one of the toughest books that I have read to date and pretty much halfway through the chapter on grief I found that my brain had been reduced to slush.
+Now, I have never been to war and never experienced war, but when Shay says in his introduction that this book will have a tendency to bring flashbacks to combat veterans he was not kidding.
+As I suggested, I am not a combat veteran and I found this book very hard going myself, and in a way, ...more

 This was a great book in conjunction with The Iliad.
 He compares PTSD symptoms in Viet Vets he counsels to descritions in The Iliad.
 Very intense depictions of modern PTSD copied verbatim from transcripts with the vets.
 One man describes leaving his house at night carrying a steak knife, walking down dark alleys hoping someone will threaten him.
 This is real.